What Does It Cost to Run an Iron in Texas?

 Monthly difference

-At the statewide average residential rate, running an iron in Texas costs less per month by $0.31 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, an iron in Texas costs $0.42 less a month than it would at the U.S. average rate.

 How much electricity does an iron use?

 Irons draw high wattage while heating but cycle their element to maintain temperature.
 Total cost depends on how often and how long you iron.
-In Texas, that energy is priced using the statewide residential average of 15.83 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+Texas prices that energy at 16.99 ¢/kWh, against a 19.32 ¢/kWh national average.

 Iron operating cost estimate in Texas